Edwinngera/sparsex/README.md

 * Training, script file.
 Add as entry_points-console script with default config.
 * Training, config file, maybe use command line like arguments for configrations.
 For example -D for user provided dictionary.
 * Training, config file validation of arguments.
 Cross check with default parameters.
-* Training, validate if the images in the directory are images.
-* Training, train classifier after extracting features for one image.
 * Training, replace training logging with logging within core sparsex classes.
 * Feature extraction, standardize/normalize features option after encoding and pooling.
 * Feature extraction, think about using inheritance or composition.